 How often do you read an About Us page and find it full of pompous, self-serving drivel?
 You won’t find that here.
 I promise not to gas on, like other CPAs, about how the staff visited a panic room, as if that helps you.
 Or their latest smarty-pants online self-help class.

-This page is about YOU, YOUR vision, and how I can help YOU get to where you need to be.
+This page is about YOU, YOUR business vision, and how I can help YOU get to where you need to be.
+FYI: we are no longer accepting new personal tax clients, business only.
 This all starts by recognizing your biggest challenges with other CPAs.
 The questions vary, but the three main client concerns are:

 - My CPA treats me like a bill collector when I call

 - My CPA keeps running up the tab without warning

 - My CPA ghosts me until February 1st

 Each one of these items is a pain-point for you, and it’s understandable.
 You pay a lot of money but each year you’re receiving less.
 And worse, you’re treated like a dead-beat second-cousin when you have a question.
 Ughhh.
 Let’s look at each line above and you’ll see how I can change your outlook going forward.

 First, when you call your tax accountant, why are you blown-off or treated like an annoyance.
 A client recently told me approaching their CPA was like this scene in Oliver Twist

 Can you imagine the thought of that?
 If you’re not relaxed talking to your accountant, it’s time for a change.
 I can promise you that, at no point will you feel uncomfortable talking with me.
 It’s like talking to a friend or an associate.
 Interacting is done in a format you prefer, i.e. telephone, text, email, Zoom or in-person.
 The choice is always yours.